The Cost interface

 - Cost Activity Stream – A real-time interactive audit log that displays user actions for all projects in your portfolio.
 Filter and drill-down on actions to view details in the context of the project.

-- Cost Reports – Access project and Organization reports and create customized tabular and graphical reports using the Aconex Connected Cost Report Builder.
+- Cost Reports – Access project and Organization reports and create customized tabular and graphical reports using the Cost Report Builder.

 - Administration – Access administrative functions such as creating users and security profiles, establishing Organization and project definitions such as reporting periods, calendars, and control element categories.

-If you log-in to Connected Cost and can’t see the Navigation Pane, click on the toggle icon on the left-side of the interface.
+If you log-in to Cost and can’t see the Navigation pane, click on the toggle icon on the left-side of the interface.

 The filter pane is to the left of the main grid.
-It displays the work breakdown structure (WBS) for the project, and works with the main grid to filter data.
+It displays the WBS for the project, and works with the main grid to filter data.
 This feature is primarily used in the cost management module to narrow the list of control accounts, work packages, progress packages and associated data.
 When an item is selected in the filter pane, the associated records are displayed in the main grid.

 This is also where the User View selector is located.
 This allows you to toggle between the different views of the data.